rust-lang/rust-wiki-backup/Note-development-roadmap.md

 ### Module-separator change (possible)

 We may change the module-separator from `::` back to `.`.
 There's little consensus on this at the moment.
+(This is probably not going to happen).

 ### Labeled loops